 Yee Sang is a raw fish salad and a must-have for the Chinese New Year Feast.
 Make it at home using lox and a variety of crunchies and vegetables.

 This year, we combined the Reunion or New Year’s Eve dinner and New Year’s Day vegetarian breakfast into a big feast on Saturday, the third day of the Chinese New Year.
 The first day which fell on a Thursday was like any other day.
 It made more sense to celebrate during the weekend when we did not have to rush around for work and school.
 I immediately set to work after brunch on Saturday morning to prepare the seven dishes I had planned to cook.
 I did however, shred all the vegetables and fried all the crunchies for the Yee Sang on Friday morning.
-I also prepared the pork and left it marinating overnight in the refrigerator.
+Also, the pork for Roast Pork Belly (Siew Yoke) was left marinating overnight in the refrigerator.